 Set yourself up for future success

-There’s no denying that things are tough for everyone at the moment and while we tentatively move out of lockdown the fact remains that the recruitment market is still fragile.
+There’s no denying that things are tough for everyone at the moment and the recruitment market is still fragile.
 However, when we emerge from this crisis, you want to be seen as a recruiter that treated candidates well when the going was tough and one that they gravitate to for help with their employment search.
 The steps you take now to ensure a seamless candidate experience will pay off in the long run.
 Fail to do so and you risk losing out to your competitors that have placed a strong focus on going above and beyond to help in these challenging times.

 For more tips from the BlueSky team to help navigate through the current climate, check out our resources.